immersive-web/webxr-ar-module/explainer.md

 During exclusive sessions:
 - The UA runs a rendering loop at the device's native refresh rate
 - `VRWebGLLayer.framebuffer` is a custom framebuffer similar to a canvas's default frame buffer.
 Using framebufferTexture2D, framebufferRenderbuffer, getFramebufferAttachmentParameter, and getRenderbufferParameter will all flag INVALID_OPERATION.
-Additionally, attempting to render to this framebuffer outside of the `requestVRPresentationFrame()` callback will flag INVALID_OPERATION.
+Additionally, attempting to render to this framebuffer outside of the `requestFrame()` callback will flag INVALID_OPERATION.
 - To modify the `VRViewport` objects for a `VRWebGLLayer`, web developers may call `VRWebGLLayer.requestViewportScaling()`.
 Not all UA will respect the request, but if the request can be honored changes will always take effect on a future `VRPresentationFrame`

 During non-exclusive (aka 'Magic Window') sessions: